BME-Memristor-Group/measurement-logs/afm/tech-log.md

 ### MT1 F08p5
 ### MT1 D08p5
 I missed to upload the log for the afternoon measurements.
-We achieved IV's on the p5 samples, and around 2 switching ratio.
+We achieved IV's on the p5, p8 and p10 samples, and around 2 switching ratio.
+The HRS is around -8e-8 at -1V, and LRS is -1.5e-7 at -1V.
+Before and after the measurement there is a topology scan with AFM.
+The results have the expected area dependency trend.

 ## 2024.03.22.
 Julich samples, Nth measurement - Matteo - /w AFM
 ### Conductive AFM setup.